 Heating systems, especially space heaters and wooden stoves, can easily ignite nearby household items.
 Keep all space heaters at least three feet from household items.
 Turn heaters off before leaving a room or going to sleep.
-Never leave pets or children unsupervised with a space heater or wooden stove; in addition to the risk of starting a fire, heaters and stoves pose a danger of burns, as well.
+Never leave pets or children unsupervised with a space heater or wooden stove (the NFPA recommends a three-foot “kid-free zone”); in addition to the risk of starting a fire, heaters and stoves pose a danger of burns, as well.

 No. 3: Check your electrical cords.

-No. 4: Replace open-flame candles with LED tea lights.
+No. 4: Replace open-flame candles with LED-powered versions.